alensiljak/cashier-book/README.md

 # Introduction

 This is the source repository for the Cashier documentation book.
+It describes the features / requirements for the Cashier app.

 # Development

+Install `mdbook` with ``.
 Preview the book by running `mdbook serve` in the root directory.

 Open http://localhost:3000 to view the content.